netdata/netdata/collectors/ebpf.plugin/README.md

 Disk Latency is the single most important metric to focus on when it comes to storage performance, under most circumstances.
 For hard drives, an average latency somewhere between 10 to 20 ms can be considered acceptable.
-For SSD (Solid State Drives), depending on the workload it should never reach higher than 1-3 ms. In most cases, workloads will experience less than 1ms latency numbers.
+For SSD (Solid State Drives), in most cases, workloads experience less than 1 ms latency numbers, but workloads should never reach higher than 3 ms.
 The dimensions refer to time intervals.

 ### Filesystem